cwoodruff/book-network-programming-csharp/Chapter11/chapter11.md

 ## WebRTC Architecture and Components

 To truly harness the power of this technology, it's essential to understand its underlying architecture and the components that make it tick.
 The architecture is designed to simplify real-time communication by providing the building blocks needed to connect peers directly, manage media, and facilitate secure data exchange.
 By understanding how these pieces fit together, you'll gain a deeper appreciation for how peer-to-peer communication works under the hood and, more importantly, how to leverage these components effectively in your projects.

-Key players like RTCPeerConnection, MediaStream, and RTCDataChannel are at the heart of this architecture.
-These components form the foundation of real-time communication, making it possible for applications to exchange media and arbitrary data between peers.
-Each has a distinct role—maintaining a stable connection, ensuring media flows smoothly, or enabling direct data exchange—working together to deliver an immersive, interactive experience.
-Add in the signaling process, and you have a robust framework to overcome the complexities of setting up real-time connections, regardless of network barriers.

 This section will take you through the essentials of each architectural component, exploring how they interact and work together to provide reliable and efficient communication.
 By diving into the details of signaling, ICE candidates, media handling, and data channels, you'll be ready to build robust WebRTC-enabled applications in .NET.
 So, let's pull back the curtain and explore the architecture that makes seamless, real-time communication possible.